 How to Get There

 From Midway: Follow signs for the CTA Trains, which will also lead you to the CTA buses.
-Board the #55 or the #59 bus to Hyde Park, and get off at Woodlawn Avenue.
+Board the #55 bus to Hyde Park and get off at University Avenue, as shown here.
 A taxi from Midway to Hyde Park costs about $30 and takes about half an hour.
 The Chicago Transit Authority has a helpful website with details about airport transit.
 The Chicago Department of Aviation also has a website with details about airport terminal layouts and transportation options.

 From Union Station: Walk east to State Street, from which you can catch the #6 bus to Hyde Park.